artcuddy/project3-enigma/README.md

     The game was tested on winning and losing to ensure the correct messages were displayed for both.

     * Play Again
-    As mentioned above in the Features section.
     To play again the user can type Y or N. This was tested for lower and uppercase Y and N to check both worked.
-Other inputs such as numbers, random words or letters and the enter key pressed were all checked to ensure the errors were handled correctly and appropriate feedback to the user was given.
+Other inputs such as numbers, random words or letters and the enter key pressed were all checked to ensure the errors were handled correctly and error message regarding the different errors are returned to the player.

 ### Username Input Section: